The Hanna Neumann Conjecture for graphs of free groups with cyclic edge groups: Preliminaries

 The groups we will be working with in this article are locally indicable and virtually compact special, so we will always assume that any group algebra $K[G]$ has a Hughes-free division ring $\Dg$.

-\begin{lem} Let $G$ be a graph of free groups with cyclic edge groups.
-If $K$ is a field of characteristic zero, then $\Dg$ exists.
-If we assume that $G$ is subgroup separable, then $\Dg$ exists for arbitrary $K$. \end{lem} \begin{proof} Graphs of groups are the direct limits of their finite subgraphs of groups, and direct limits of Hughes-free division rings are Hughes-free.
-Thus it suffices to prove the lemma assuming that $G$ is a finite graph of groups.
-First note that $G$ is locally indicable, a fact which follows easily from \cite[Theorem 4.2]{Howie_locIndgps}.
-Thus if $K$ is of characteristic zero, then $\Dg$ exists by \cref{prop:DKGexistence}(1).
-If $G$ is subgroup separable, then $G$ is virtually compact special \cite[Corollary 2.3]{MinasyanMineh_QC} and thus $\Dg$ exists by \cref{prop:DKGexistence}(2). \qedhere \end{proof}
+\begin{lem} Let $G$ be a finite graph of finitely generated free groups with cyclic edge groups.
+If $K$ is a field of characteristic zero, then a Hughes-free embedding $K[G] \hookrightarrow \Dg$ exists.
+If we assume that $G$ is subgroup separable, then a Hughes-free embedding $K[G] \hookrightarrow \Dg$ exists for arbitrary $K$. \end{lem} \begin{proof} First note that $G$ is locally indicable, a fact which follows easily from \cite[Theorem 4.2]{Howie_locIndgps}.
+Thus if $K$ is of characteristic zero, then a Hughes-free embedding $K[G] \hookrightarrow \Dg$ exists by \cref{prop:DKGexistence}(1).
+If $G$ is subgroup separable, then $G$ is virtually compact special \cite[Corollary 2.3]{MinasyanMineh_QC} and thus a Hughes-free embedding $K[G] \hookrightarrow \Dg$ exists by \cref{prop:DKGexistence}(2). \qedhere \end{proof}

 \begin{rem} Let $G$ be a graph of free groups with cyclic edge groups.
 It is known that $K[G]$ embeds in a division ring by \cite[Theorem 1.3]{fishersanchez_divrings}, but it is not known whether the embedding is Hughes-free.
 Jaikin-Zapirain conjectures that Hughes-free embeddings of $K[G]$ exist for all locally indicable groups $G$ and all fields $K$ \cite[Conjecture 1]{JaikinZapirain2020THEUO}. \end{rem}